1971 Łódź strikes

-On February 10, 1971, textile workers in the central Polish city of Łódź (known as the "Manchester of Poland") began a strike action, in which the majority of participants were women.
+On February 10, 1971, textile workers in the central Polish city of Łódź (known as "Poland's Manchester") began a strike action, in which the majority of participants were women.
 These events have been largely forgotten because a few weeks earlier, major protests and street fights had taken place in the cities of northern Poland.
 Nevertheless, the women of Łódź achieved what shipyard workers of the Baltic Sea coast failed to achieve - cancellation of the increase in food prices, which had been introduced by the government of Communist Poland in December 1970.
 Consequently, it was the only industrial action in pre-1980 Communist Poland that ended as a success.